pierangelo/har-mock-server/README.md

 ## har-mock-server
-mock your FrontEnd project by using HAR.
+Mock your FrontEnd project by using HAR.
 It creates a server after reading har file, searching for the best response that fits request's criteria.
-By default the server search for only 'application/json' responses that has the same queryString params: if not found anything it returns http 404.
+By default the server search for only 'application/json' responses that has the same **queryString** params and **body**: if not found something it returns http 404.

 Server will try to match request api path. if there are more results, try to check the full matching request's path.
+  Supports also request's body match criteria.

 ## Next Feature
 - Apply response's delay before send to client

 ## Usage